MattFiler/CTP-2019-20/README.md

     - `pip install --ignore-installed --upgrade tensorflow==1.14`
     - `pip install scipy==1.2.0`
     - `conda install pillow`
+- You may also need to run `conda init cmd.exe` in command prompt

 **To be able to build the raytracer:**